Charlie Hodgson: Club career

 Hodgson first played for Sale Sharks against French club Auch in 2000.
 Sale Sharks is where Hodgson has seen his greatest success in winning the 2005/06 Guinness Premiership in a dominant victory over Leicester Tigers at Twickenham.
 In the final he contributed 6 penalties, a conversion and a drop goal.
 Hodgson has been voted Sale Sharks player of the season three times: 2008, 2009, and 2010.

 In an attempt to correct a long-standing shoulder problem, Hodgson underwent surgery in August 2010.
 Although he missed the start of the 2010/11 season, he recovered to take his place in Sale's team in September.

 He returned from injury on 2 January 2011, taking part in Sale's 28–22 win against Saracens.

 Just over a week later, Hodgson signed a three-year contract with Saracens, stating that he wanted a "new challenge".
 Sale's chief executive, Mick Hogan, paid tribute to Hodgson, saying that "Without doubt, he will be considered among the greatest players to ever play for Sale Sharks".
 Towards the end of the seasons, in April, Hodgson scored his 1,000th point at Edgeley Park.
 He passed the landmark in a match against Gloucester; Hodgson assumed the role of captain for the game and victory helped Sale avoid relegation.
 During his time at Saracens he won two Premiership titles in 2015 and 2016, as a replacement in both finals.
 He also helped Saracens win the European Champions Cup in 2016, again as a replacement in the final.
 In 2016, Hodgson Announced his retirement from rugby union.

-Private life
+Personal life

 On 23 June 2007, Hodgson married Daisy Hartley at Bolton Abbey in Yorkshire.
-The couple have five children.
+The couple have five children (Henry, Anastasia, Jack, Freddie, Sam).